 When I had my first baby and the conversation would turn to breastfeeding (which it seemed to a lot), people would often talk about the benefits of breastfeeding for the baby and then add on cheerfully “and it’s free!”
 This drove me crazy.
 Here’s what I spent when I was exclusively pumping (hint: it was a lot) and whether there actually ended up being a cost savings of breastfeeding versus formula.

-How Much I Spent on Breastfeeding
+Here’s How Much I Spent on Breastfeeding

-Breastfeeding for me was not free at all (and I’d argue that it isn’t free for anyone, even when who are exclusively nursing and never buy a pump or bottle, but more on that later).
 Below is a list of what I bought over the course of a year when I was exclusively pumping for my first baby:

 - Medela Freestyle (This was pre-ACA; now I could have gotten a pump free through insurance) – $250